cardboardcode/cardboardcode.github.io/index.md

 ![](img/me.jpg)

-Robotic Vision Researcher.
+## A Robotic Vision Researcher, ...
 Specialized in ROS2 and Computer Vision.
-Concept Artist.
+## Also a Concept Artist.
 Cartoonist

 A coffee a day, keeps the open-source contributions a-coming a-faster.